Calhoun County, Georgia: Government

 Calhoun County has a council-manager government with five commissioners elected by district.

 Politics

-Calhoun County is staunchly Democratic in US presidential elections.
+As of the 2020s, Calhoun County is a Democratic stronghold, voting 56% for Kamala Harris in 2024.
+Calhoun County is usually staunchly Democratic in US presidential elections.
 The last Republican candidate to win the county was Richard Nixon in 1972.

+For elections to the United States House of Representatives, Calhoun County is part of Georgia's 2nd congressional district, currently represented by Sanford Bishop.
+For elections to the Georgia State Senate, Calhoun County is part of District 12.
+For elections to the Georgia House of Representatives, Calhoun County is part of District 154.